 7. Use wildcard characters in searches.

-We’ve talked before about using wildcards on FamilySearch.
-But the tip is worth repeating.
 By using wildcard characters, you can broaden your search to include spelling variations.
 This ability is critical when researching records that may have been poorly indexed or transcribed incorrectly.
 Specifically you can use a question mark (?) to represent one missing letter, and an asterisk (*) to represent zero or more characters.
 For example, a search for Henders?n will return Henderson, Hendersyn, Hendersan and Hendersen.

 8. Keep track of your searches.